leo-capvano/cheshirecat-ai-core/V2_DEV_NOTES.md

 ## Network

 - endpoints are placed under `/api/v2`.
 Plugins with custom endpoints can follow the convention or not.
 Root route `/` is not occupied by core and can be used from a plugin to serve a custom frontend - like the default `ui` plugin does.
 - new `POST /message` endpoint that supports streaming (GIVE EXAMPLE), accepting `ChatRequest` and returning `ChatResponse` under both http and websocket.
-You can access this data structures in plugins with `cat.chat_request` and `cat.chat_response`.
-From within an agent, `self.chat_request` and `self.chat_response`.
+You can access this data structures in plugins with `cat.request` and `cat.response`.
+From within an agent, `self.request` and `self.response`.
 Note if you have a multi agent setup, all the agents will share this data structure.
-Any number of messages and custom data can be appended to `chat_response.messages` and `chat_response.custom`.
+Any number of messages and custom data can be appended to `response.messages` and `response.custom`.
 - When a client calls the cat, it can specify which agent to use in `ChatRequest.agent`.
 Default is `default`, which is similar to the old one, this time can run multiple tools in a row and builds prompt for each step.
 No more double prompt (there was one for tools and one for memory).
 - conversation history endpoints (GET and POST) have been deleted and there is a new CRUD for chat sessions in plugin `ui`, which also includes the new multi-chat, multi-agent and multi-context frontend.
 Convo history as a recommended practice, must be passed via ws or http via `ChatRequest.messages` (similar to OpenAI or Ollama).
 - when calling the Cat via websocket and http streaming, all tokens, notifications, agent steps, errors and other lifecycle events (including final response) will be sent following the [AG-UI](https://docs.ag-ui.com/concepts/events) protocol.